kaneda-fr/Soft-Teleinfo/README.md

-# Soft-Teleinfo
+# Software Teleinformation
-Software Serial for rPi
+Software serial using using pigpiod.

+Tested with EDF teleinformation integration into Jeedom.